 I say decided, because Square Enix have only announced the number of registrations to date for their revamped, redeemed MMO across the PC and PS3.
 All of those players might have moved on after 30 days and nights of free trial, like uncommitted Jesus Christs.
 Or drifted off to sleep lullabasking in the game’s gorgeous main theme, trapped in a sonic net of synthesised narcolepsy.

-Nonetheless, the fact remains: 1.5 million people had every intention of playing Final Fantasy XIV, and Square Enix are dead pleased about it.
+Nonetheless, the fact remains: 1.5 million people had every intention of playing Final Fantasy XIV, and they should according to our A Realm Reborn review.

 The game launched two months ago, and the figures cover registrations in North America, Europe, Japan and other PAL territories.